futurehood/DeCent-Core/README.md

 ## Add Network Interfaces To The Server Configuration

 Out of the box, DeCent-Core defaults to only the <b>localhost/127.0.0.1 (lo)</b> network interface.
 Because the localhost network interface is a local loopback address, anything being served on this network interface will only be available on the device running the server.
-This means that it will be impossible for any other devices to connect to the DCNT server.
-In order for other users of your networks to be able to connect to your DCNT server, the server must be configured to listen on another network interface.
+This means that it will be impossible for any other devices to connect to the DCNT server at this point.

+In order for other users of your networks to be able to connect to your DCNT server, the server must be configured to listen on another network interface with network access.
+These networks can be private or public.
 In the example below, the "<i>wlan1</i>" network interface will be added to the server configuration.
 This will allow other devices on the local wireless network to make connections to the DCNT server.
 The same steps can be used to configure the DCNT server to listen on a network interface with a public address, for example, an interface to a VPN connection with a public IP or the ability to handle port forwarding.
 Using a network interface connected to a public address will allow other devices to connect to your DCNT server across the entire Internet.
 Protecting your open ports with a secure and trusted VPN or some other forwarding service (like Cloudflare Tunnel) is <b>highly recommended</b>.

 <table>
     <tr>